Kun kaikki on sanottu ja tehty. When all is said and done. I hope that Ismo Leikola will not disagree with this translation.

 In the first couple of days Nigel Redman told us that, at the end of the trip, he would ask each trip participant to list their top five favorite birds seen on the trip.
-So, we should be thinking of this as the days go by.
-I think this may be a Rockjumper tradition and I like it for big trips like Finland and Norway.
+So, we should be thinking of this as the days went by.
+This may be a Rockjumper tradition and I like it.
+I admit that I spent some time on this little task.

 My list: